monarin/psana-nersc/psdaq/instructions/05_add_new_wave8.md

-## Adding new wave8 to TXI and make it avaiable through already commissioning cmp004 node
+## Adding new wave8 to TXI and make it available through already commissioning cmp004 node
 ### Wave8 installation
 Wave8 takes xpm input and together with its data produce one data output.
 [ data (out) | unused | xpm (in) | unused ].